benrben/LengMem/CONTRIBUTING.md

 - Release notes
 - GitHub contributor graphs

-Thank you for contributing to LangMem SDK! 🧠✨
+Thank you for contributing to LanguageMemory SDK! 🧠✨